2000 Azorean regional election: Results

-For a second term, the Socialist Party won the regional election in Azores, increasing its share of the vote from 30% to 49%, and re-electing Carlos César to the presidency of the Regional Government.
-Many of the Social Democrat's mandates were lost, while César and his teram obtained an absolute majority with 30 of the assembly's 52 seats.
+For a second term, the Socialist Party won the regional election in Azores, increasing its share of the vote from 45% to 49%, and re-electing Carlos César to the presidency of the Regional Government.
+With the Social Democrats losing seats, César and his party obtained an absolute majority of 30 seats out of the assembly's 52 seats.

-The Social Democrats, who had dominated the politics of the islands since the Carnation Revolution lost almost 10% of the vote, and six MPs.
-The People's Party (CDS), despite raising their share of the vote (by more than 2%), lost one of their representatives, due to the application of the Hondt election model in the nine islands.
-The People's Monarchist Party, which had not participated in the previous election, ran in coalition with the Democratic Party of the Atlantic, but were unsuccessful in obtaining any representation.
+The Social Democrats, who had dominated the island's politics since the Carnation Revolution, lost almost 10% of the vote, and six MPs, following four years of deep internal divisions.
+The People's Party (CDS), despite increasing their share of the vote (by more than 2%), lost one of their representatives, due to the application of the Hondt election model in the nine islands.
+The People's Monarchist Party, which had not participated in the previous election, ran in coalition with the Democratic Party of the Atlantic, but was unsuccessful in obtaining any representation.
 The Unitary Democratic Coalition (CDU), led by the Portuguese Communist Party (PCP) raised their popular vote by 1%, achieving another deputy (on the island of Faial).

 After aligning itself with many of the smaller left-of-centre parties, the People's Democratic Union (UDP), elements of the party merged with the Left Bloc, but did not achieve any representation.